oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

     "4.12"
 ```

+#### Vulnerabilities Property - Disclosure Date

+Disclosure date (`disclosure_date`) with value type `string` of format `date-time` holds the date and time
+the vulnerability was originally disclosed to the public.

+For vulnerabilities no yet disclosed to the public, a disclosure date in the future SHOULD indicate the intended date of disclosure of the vulnerability.
+As disclosure dates may change during a vulnerability disclosure process, an issuing party SHOULD produce an updated CSAF document to confirm that the
+vulnerability was in fact disclosed to the public at that time or update the `disclosure_date` with the new intended date in the future.

 #### Vulnerabilities Property - Discovery Date

 Discovery date (`discovery_date`) of value type `string` with format `date-time` holds the date and time the vulnerability was originally discovered.